 The financial report is a general-purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001 and Australian Accounting Standards.
-The financial report has been prepared on a historical cost basis, except for Derivative financial instruments and Held-to-Maturity financial assets which are measured at amortised cost.
+The financial report has been prepared on a historical cost basis, except for Derivative financial instruments which have been measured at fair value.
 Where necessary, comparative figures have been adjusted.